 Image Credit: Deposit Photos

-Use an old toothbrush handy for dealing with stains and spills on clothing.
+Spot-treat your stained clothes with an old toothbrush.
 To address a stain, apply a stain remover to the area and gently scrub with the old toothbrush until the stain lifts.
 Be cautious not to scrub too vigorously, as this could damage the fabric.

 12 Ways to Get Smells Out of Clothes